 I saw a suggestion on Pinterest to use shoe organizers for cleaning supplies, and adapting this storage for the odds and ends of life in a tiny space has been a lifesaver for me!
 Over the door shoe organizers offer the option to take small and medium items out of messy and jumbled mixed bins and locate them vertically and visually.
 With everything located visually- it’s easy to find what I need.
 I place the items I need daily at eye level and less commonly used items higher or lower.
 I actually think shoe organizers work 1000% percent better for organizing odds and ends than they do for organizing shoes!
 (Perhaps related to the fact that my size 11 shoes rarely fit well in shoe organizers!)

 Definitely, definitely look exclusively for the clear shoe organizers for this.
-When I first tried this trick I used white fabric shoe organizers from Ikea and thought labeling them well would be sufficient but it definitely wasn’t.
-The switch to clear pockets is what made these work so well that after trying one I ordered 2 more immediately.
+When I first tried this trick, I used white fabric shoe organizers from Ikea.
+I thought labeling them well would be sufficient, but it definitely wasn’t.
+The switch to clear pockets is what made these work.
+In fact, it worked so well that after trying one, I ordered 2 more immediately!

 I put shoe organizers anywhere that’s hidden- behind doors and on the interior walls of my closet.
 I don’t like the over-the-door hooks they include, but have had success simply placing screws in the wall from which to hang the top grommets of the organizers.